mikeurl/gradio-website-qa/README.md

 5. **Use the Gradio interface**:
    - Open the provided URL in your browser.
-   - Enter the website URL, select the LLM, and ask a question.
-   - The application will scrape the website and provide an answer using the selected LLM.
+   Enter the website URL, select the LLM, and ask a question.
+The application will use the LLM's retrieval capabilities to extract relevant information from the website and provide an answer using the selected LLM.swer using the selected LLM.